hoehermann/purple-gowhatsapp/README.md

   * Cannot send files of any kind to groups (Purple limitation? tdlib can embed images).
   * Group chats are not listed in spectrum.
   * No notification when being added to a group directly.
-* When sending a file, progress indicator stays at 0% regardless of progress.

 Other planned features:

-* Sending proper voice and video messages.
+* Display receipts in conversation window.
 * Join group chat via link.
-* Display receipts in conversation window.
+* Sending proper video messages.
 * Option to terminate session explicitly.

+These features will not be worked on:

+* Accessing microphone and camera for recording voice or video messages.

 ### Building